WilliamGuevaraAlarcon/PWLCompressor/README.md

 PWLCompressor is an R implementation of a piecewise linear approximation for empirical sample distributions preserving tail value-at-risk measure.

 For details see Arbenz, P. and Guevara-Alarcon.
-W. (2016), .
-Preprint.
+W. (2016), [*Risk Measure Preserving Piecewise Linear Approximation of Empirical Distributions*](http://sites.google.com/site/philipparbenz/home/pwl-approximation)

 Installation
 ============